General

 -

-Employers’ organisations and trade unions make the arrangements for the new pension scheme.
-You can exercise influence via the union or an interest group.
+You can exert influence via the trade union or an interest group.

-- If you build up pension with Bpf Koopvaardij and want to have a say in the new scheme, we recommend considering membership in Nautilus International.
+- If you build up pension with Bpf Koopvaardij and want to have a say in the new scheme, register with Nautilus International.

-- If you receive pension via Bpf Koopvaardij, or if you previously built up pension at Bpf Koopvaardij, register with an association of pensioners or former merchant navy members and inform them of their rights to be heard.
-Social partners are legally obliged to submit the agreed arrangements to these associations and to request their opinion.
-However, conditions are attached to this right to be heard.
+- If you receive pension via Bpf Koopvaardij, or if you previously built up pension at Bpf Koopvaardij, register with an association of pensioners or former merchant navy members.

 -